bwang1008/TMCompiler/README.md

 The current project version is 1.0.

-This project is solely a "for fun" project.

 ## Installation
 1. This project is meant to run through command-line on a Linux or Mac machine (sorry Windows!).
 Ensure you have the following installed: git, CMake, Make, and a C++ compiler.
 Ensure you have a persistant internet connection.
 2. Open a terminal and change to a directory to install the project.
 Then run each command below one-by-one: